By using this site, you agree to the Privacy Policy and Terms of Use.

 It includes Adult-Onset Still’s Disease (AOSD) and Systemic Juvenile Idiopathic Arthritis (SJIA) in patients aged two years and older.

-This drug is used for various autoinflammatory diseases, including rare and serious auto-inflammatory tumour necrosis factor receptor-associated periodic syndrome (TRAPS), hyper immunoglobulin D syndrome (HIDS), and others.
+This drug is used for various autoinflammatory diseases, including rare and serious auto-inflammatory tumor necrosis factor receptor-associated periodic syndrome11 (TRAPS), hyper immunoglobulin D syndrome (HIDS), and others.

 Recently in 2020, Ilaris was approved in the United States for the indication to treat active Still’s a disease, including adult-onset Still’s a disease (AOSD)